 |_utmz||Randomly generated number and information on how the site was reached (e.g., directly or via a link, organic search or paid search)||When user exits browser|

 For further details on the cookies set by Google Analytics, please refer to the Google Code website.

 However, if you wish to restrict or block the cookies which are set by our websites, or indeed any other website, you can do this through your browser settings.
 The Help function within your browser should tell you how.

 Alternatively, you may wish to visit www.aboutcookies.org which contains comprehensive information on how to do this on a wide variety of browsers.
 You will also find details on how to delete cookies from your machine as well as more general information about cookies.

 Please be aware that restricting cookies may impact on the functionality of our website.

 If you wish to view your cookie code, just click on a cookie to open it.
 You’ll see a short string of text and numbers.
 The numbers are your identification card, which can only be seen by the server that gave you the cookie.

 For information on how to do this on the browser of your mobile phone you will need to refer to your handset manual.

 To opt-out of third-parties collecting any data regarding your interaction on our website, please refer to their websites for further information.

-Any enquiries about this policy should be addressed to NOC’s Web Team.
+Any enquiries about this policy should be addressed to NOC’s Database, Web, and Information Services team.